-Best Open World Games for PlayStation 4 in 2019
+Best Open World Games for PlayStation 4 in 2022

 Horizon: Zero Dawn

 Horizon: Zero Dawn takes the dilapidated cities of the old world and combines them with a surprisingly primitive future.
-Or at least it would be if it weren't for the giant mechanical beasts roaming around.
+At least, it would be if it weren't for the giant mechanical beasts roaming around.
 The landscapes may seem spartan at first, but there's plenty to discover below the depths of the ruins.

 Assassin's Creed Odyssey

-If Ubisoft has managed to do one thing consistently well, it's create open world maps.
+If Ubisoft has managed to do one thing consistently well, it's creating open-world maps.
 Formulaic approaches aside, the company masterfully recreates locations in time periods that are lost to the ages.
 Assassin's Creed Odyssey lets players venture all across ancient Greece and the Aegean Sea, with plenty of content to fill in any quiet moments.

 Watch Dogs 2